What Happens if a Dog Gets Vaccinated Twice?

 • Canine Distemper Vaccination: Canine distemper is a highly contagious disease that spreads through the air.
 You can protect your dog’s respiratory, nervous, and gastrointestinal systems if you get your dog vaccinated with the canine distemper vaccine.

 • Rabies Vaccination: Rabies can transmit through bites and scratches.
-Securing rabies vaccination can prevent paralytic rabies that may result in a lack of coordination, lethargy, or paralysis.
+Securing rabies immunization can prevent paralytic rabies that may result in a lack of coordination, lethargy, or paralysis.
 Most vet clinics administer rabies vaccination at the standard three-year interval.

 What Are the Non-Core Vaccinations for Dogs?